 Focus on Content Rather Than Features

-By focusing on the target audience alone, you’ll be able to create a website that speaks directly to this specific target market.
-This can sometimes mean less features — but more effective content that is focused around your target audience.
+By focusing on the target audience alone, you can create a website that speaks directly to this target market.
+This can sometimes mean fewer features — but more effective content focused on your target audience.

 It may also mean more advanced features targeted towards a specific target group (e.g., someone who’s already familiar with using the site will require different training than a new user).
-However, it’s important not to focus so much on the number of features that your target customer ends up feeling confused or overwhelmed with extra bells and whistles.
+However, it’s important not to focus so much on the number of features that your target customer feels confused or overwhelmed with extra bells and whistles.